-In collaboration with Oxfam Italy and the European Union the project connects local authorities, schools, and communities to promote action on three SDGs.
+In collaboration with Oxfam Italy and the European Union the project connected local authorities, schools, and communities to promote action on three SDGs.
 Now in its third year, the WTGW project is focusing on SDG 16 ‘Peace, justice and strong institutions’.
-Last year (2020), the team at the University of Glasgow and Glasgow city council co-organised and participated in several events and activities corresponding to SDG 13 ‘Climate action’.
+In 2020, the team at the University of Glasgow and Glasgow city council co-organised and participated in several events and activities corresponding to SDG 13 ‘Climate action’.

 Start and End date

 The project began in 2017 and ended in August 2021.